CCSGroupInternational/cf-micro/README.md

 # Start the haproxy
 haproxy -f haproxy/

-# If you are running for the first time, bootstrap the UAA database, using:
+# If you are running for the first time, bootstrap the UAA database
+# NOTE: Take node of the admin password for later use !!!
 setup/uaa_db_bootstrap.py

 # Start the UAA server